NickShargan/utils_3d/README.md

 ## Asymptotic complexity analysis

+O(N)

 ### true / false option

 For cases when all bounds (that are cached for vtk polydata) of mesh are located on the same side of plane, complexity is constant - O(1).

 Alternatively, each face (triangle) of the mesh should be checked for the same condition: all vertices are located on the same side of the plane.
-Considering that verifying this condition requires computing dot product (O(1)) for each vertex to define sign of the distance to plane, overall complexity in the worst case scenarion is O(N) where N is number of faces.
+Considering that verifying this condition requires computing dot product (O(1)) for each vertex to define sign of the distance to plane, overall complexity in the worst case scenarion is **O(N)** where N is number of faces.

 ### defining polyline/perimeter of intersection